shekelyan/weightedjoinsampling/readme.txt

 Alternative parameters in the SQL comments:

-"fk=10" will activate the foreign-key economic sampler "hash=1" will activate the acyclic economic sampler "simplify=1" will activate the cyclic economic sampler "inversion=1" will active the inversion sampler
+"fk=10" will activate the foreign-key economic sampler with a 10x larger uniform sample "hash=1" will activate the acyclic economic sampler "simplify=1" will activate the cyclic economic sampler "inversion=1" will active the inversion sampler
-"ks=1" choose to perform a K-S-test on the sample "write=output.txt" chooses to write the sample to "output.txt"
+"ks=1" chooses to perform a K-S-test on the sample "write=output.txt" chooses to write the sample to "output.txt"